Elena' s AI Blog

 I thoroughly check the affiliated products' functionality and use them myself to ensure high-quality content for my readers.
 Thank you very much for motivating me to write.

-Are you ready to dive into the fascinating world of audio processing with Python?
-Recently, a colleague sparked my interest in music-retrieval applications and the use of Python for audio processing tasks.
-As a result, I’ve put together an introductory post that will leave you awestruck with the power of Python’s Librosa library for extracting wave features commonly used in research and application tasks such as gender prediction, music genre prediction, and voice identification.
-But before tackling these complex tasks, we need to understand the basics of signal processing and how they relate to working with WAV files.
-So, buckle up and get ready to explore the ins and outs of spectral features and their extraction - an exciting journey you won’t want to miss!
+Are you ready to dive into audio processing with Python?
+A colleague recently sparked my interest in music-retrieval applications, and that sent me down the Librosa rabbit hole.
+This post is an introduction to Python’s Librosa library for extracting wave features commonly used in research and application tasks such as gender prediction, music genre prediction, and voice identification.
+Before tackling these complex tasks, though, we need to understand the basics of signal processing and how they relate to working with WAV files — so let’s start there.

 What is an audio signal?